ONE LARGE CIRCLE OF LIGHT DIVIDED INTO TWELVE PORTIONS

 An astrology chart, (horoscope) symbolises the Circle of Life.
 Ancient cultures divided the circle into different areas of life in order to understand natural Laws.
 Their well-developed systems, based on observation and correlation, travelled through ages of time to become astrology.

 In western astrology the astrological circle is divided into twelve portions.
+I recommend you have your birth chart in front of you while reading this section.
+The text will have more meaning when you do.
+Relate the house descriptions to your self and your life.
 Positioned on the left-hand centre section of the chart’s outer rim is the glyph that signifies the Ascendant, or Rising Sign.
 It clearly describes specific personality characteristics that play a major role in defining the identity, or event, in question.
 Each portion, or house, shows the different areas where that individual plays his or her unique game of life.
 The zodiacal signs connected to the planets show how the individual plays his or her life game within the different areas.
 The planets indicate what the specific life game is being played.

 Briefly – the twelve houses represent the different areas of life where we experience both outer/material and inner/ psychological experiences.